garbados/flask_listen/readme.md

 ### Flask Listen

-For Pycon Canada, I wrote [Flask Listen](https://github.com/garbados/flask_listen), a two-process web app that streams tweets into a Cloudant database, and uses Geonames.
-I used a modified version of Flask Listen for this talk, which is available under the PyCon branch.
+For Pycon Canada, I wrote [Flask Listen](https://github.com/garbados/flask_listen), a two-process web app that streams tweets into a Cloudant database, and uses Geonames to flesh out geo-coordinates into country names, etc. I used a modified version of Flask Listen for this talk, which is available under the PyCon branch.

 Here's how it works: